ihincks/birb/README.md

 ## Introduction

 This repository contains all source code necessary to reproduce the results found in the paper _Bayesian Inference for Randomized Benchmarking Protocols_.
-Questions about the contents of this repository should be submitted as GitHub issues to this library, so that everyone can benefit from the answer.
-If private communication is desired, please contact ihincks@uwaterloo.ca.
+Plase submit questions about using this repository as GitHub issues.

 ## Requirements